yichenchong/i_for_eyesore/README.md

 - Changes should not be made to the semantic meaning or navigation flow of webpages - for example, changing logos to roughly semantically equivalent text is allowed, but changing the text content of an article or removing a link would not be

 ### Development Roadmap
-- [ ] Refactor the static content script injections into a more dynamic content script injection, and refactor to remove duplication
+- [x] Refactor the static content script injections into a more dynamic content script injection, and refactor to remove duplication
+- [ ] Automate reversioning and add some simple CI
 - [ ] Work on replacing favicons
 - [ ] Add customisability options (user settings to turn off/on items, maintaining everything as a sensible default)
 - [ ] Look into developing for alternative non-Chromium browsers (Safari, Firefox, Opera)